 David is a freshman at Sweet Home High School.
 He is looking to write for students to provide information for all.

-Lily Fisher is a freshman at Sweet Home High School.
+Lily Fisher is a sophomore at Sweet Home High School.
 She is a very avid writer and reader.
 She loves to write about many topics, some fiction, some non-fiction, some poetry, some opinion based, and other forms of creative writing.
 She is a published author of a handful of children’s books and is very happy to be a member of The Panther Eye.